Welcome to Stance Cottage B&B

 Stance Cottage B and B is aimed at folk who love the outdoors!

-- Drying cabinet for wet outdoor clothes and boots in each room
+- Drying cabinet for wet outdoor clothes and boots

 - Tea/Coffee making facilities

-- Face, hand, and bath towel provided
+- Hand, and bath towels provided

 - TV with Freeview

-- and we will have daily postings of the weather forecast
+- Daily postings of the weather forecast

 Bridge of Orchy (Drochaid Urchaidh in Gaelic) is a village in Argyll and Bute, Scotland.
 Often referred to as a hamlet, the settlement meets a definition of village because it has a church.

 Dating back to 1751, it is located at the head of Glen Orchy, on the A82 road.
-It alsohas a railway station and is on the West Highland Way.
+It also has a railway station and is on the West Highland Way.
 Nearby prominent peaks include the Munros Beinn Dorain and Beinn an Dòthaidh.